DextroLaev/Local-Server-File-Storage-app/README.md

 # Install the neccessary libraries and modules
  - Activate your virtualenv and run the following command in your terminal(LINUX) or cmd(WINDOWS)

- - Execute $ pip3 install -r requirements.txt
+   $ pip3 install -r requirements.txt

 # Creating the database